 Some of our operating subsidiaries and joint ventures have covenants on debt outstanding that impose restrictions on their ability to upstream cash to MIC S.A.
 As a result of these restrictions, significant cash or cash equivalent balances may be held from time to time at our operating subsidiaries and joint ventures.

 Cash flows

 Set forth below is a comparative discussion of our cash flows, which includes cash flows from discontinued operations.

-Years ended December 31, 2018 and 2017
+Nine months ended September 30, 2018 and 2017